-Compiler's note: On September 30, 2009 Section 303 was amended by deleting "is" and inserting "shall be" in subsection (A), the addition of a new subsection (B), renumbering the preexisting B, C, D and E, and the addition of subsections (G), (H), (I), (J), and (K).
-This amendment became effective upon its adoption.
+Compiler's note: (a) On September 30, 2009 Section 303 was amended by deleting "is" and inserting "shall be" in subsection (A), the addition of a new subsection (B), renumbering the preexisting B, C, D and E, and the addition of subsections (G), (H),(I),(J), and (K).
+This amendment became effective upon its adoption. (b) On December 14, 2018, Section 303 was amended by AM18008A02 which allows sellers to select the specific states (members or participating nonmembers) in which they want to register.
+The second vote on this amendment was waived and therefore became effective upon its adoption.